 Phase I: Completed 2010

 The Downeast Institute serves as the Marine Science Field Station for the University of Maine at Machias.
 One of our primary goals is to provide an educational, conferencing and research facility for use by educators, students, scientists and researchers interested in marine research and education.
 Our Education Center, with its running seawater, learning laboratory and classroom, was built in 2010 with a grant from the National Science Foundation and several local businesses and organizations.
 This facility, along with our rocky shore and working shellfish hatchery, has enabled us to provide ongoing programming to about 6000 K-12 students, college students, educators and learners of all ages since 2011.
 Our K-12 programs help students get excited about understanding and protecting our marine environment.

 Soon, DEI will add a fully equipped marine research laboratory to provide opportunities for local fishermen and marine entrepreneurs to test new ideas and experiment with enhancing the value of their harvests.
 Marine scientists and their students from the University of Maine System and beyond will use the facility for teaching and research – attracted by the productive cold water habitat and extensive twice-daily tides that expose the most expansive flats and rocky shores on the eastern seaboard.
 In October 2014, DEI received a major gift ($2 million) from the Trustees of the Next Generation Foundation in Blue Hill, Maine.
-These "seed" funds have leveraged another $2 million from the State of Maine and Maine Technology Institute, and $1.8 million from the Harold Alfond Foundation needed to complete the Phase II construction: the marine research laboratory, expanded hatchery capacity, and a housing facility, all serving scientists, businesses and students in one of the last pristine, coldwater marine environments along the east coast of the U.S.
+These "seed" funds have leveraged another $2 million from the State of Maine and Maine Technology Institute, and $1.8 million from the Harold Alfond Foundation needed to complete Phase II: the marine research laboratory, conference area, expanded hatchery capacity, and a housing facility, all serving scientists, businesses and students in one of the last pristine, coldwater marine environments along the east coast of the U.S.